-Events offer a unique opportunity to introduce a destination to new visitors and in Ribble Valley, there are some great examples, like Clitheroe Food Festival, Beat herders and the Jazz festival.
+Events offer a unique opportunity to introduce a destination to new visitors and in Ribble Valley; there are some great examples, like Clitheroe Food Festival, Beatherder and the Jazz Festival.
 These and many more now bring people in for overnight stays and we believe repeat visits at other times of the year

 The Council frequently acts in an enabling role to encourage and support new events, but also in providing advice on planning and marketing.
-The best and most sustainable events are those which initiated locally, created small and built up over time gathering interest and volunteer enthusiasts along the way.
-These are more sustainability and grounded in communities.
+The best and most sustainable events are those initiated locally, begin modestly and build up over time gathering interest and volunteer enthusiasts along the way.
+These are more grounded in communities and subsequently more sustainable.

 Events also provide a valuable new offer for the itinerary of things to do for people staying in the area.
 Our big events are well attended but we perhaps underestimate the potential interest of smaller, often community events to visitors.
-It is often the small rural gathering which offers the most authentic local experience, and authenticity is one of the greatest tourism experiences.
+It is often the small rural gatherings that offer the most authentic local experiences, and authenticity is one of the greatest tourism experiences.
 We need to ensure event information is readily accessible for customers businesses and event organisers.

-The popularity of events is hard to predict generally and the Council could take the lead by initiating an event programme which seeks to spread the visitor load across the year.
+The popularity of events is hard to predict generally and the Council could take the lead by initiating an event strategy that seeks to spread the visitor load across the year.